 The Graduate Enrollment Initiatives team collaborates with many campus partners to assure that graduate students are supported, personally and academically, throughout their time on campus.
 Below are some campus partners who conduct programs throughout the academic year to ensure underrepresented graduate students thrive while at the University of Chicago:

-- GRAD Development and Diversity offers programming to help graduate students and postdoctoral students engage with diversity more critically in their scholarship.
+- GRAD Diversity & Inclusion offers programming to help graduate students and postdoctoral students engage with diversity more critically in their scholarship.

 - The Center for Identity + Inclusion (CI+I) is home to the Offices of Multicultural Student Affairs, LGBTQ Student Life, and Student Support Services.
 The CI+I seeks to create inclusive communities by improving intercultural communication across campus populations, and promoting student advocacy to enhance the university experience.
 Student Support Services focuses on students from undocumented/DACAmented, low income, first-generation, or immigrant backgrounds.